...

 On the other hand, chamfer adds a sloping edge that removes sharp edges or corners on manufactured products.
 They are best used on parts with surfaces connecting at an edge.
 Aside from improving a part’s appearance and safety, chamfer aids easy assembly of manufactured components.

 Although both designs help ease sharp edges and reduce stress concentration, chamfered edges exhibit poor stress resistance since they cannot disperse stress over a broader surface.
-Even though the significant difference in these designs lies in their shape, below is a brief chart showing the difference between fillets and chamfer.
+Even though the significant difference in these designs lies in their shape, below is a brief chart showing the difference between fillet vs chamfer.

 Considerations for Choosing Between Fillet and Chamfer

-Several factors come into play when choosing between a fillet or chamfer.
+Several factors come into play when choosing between a fillet vs chamfer.
 Below are factors that will help you decide if your product requires a fillet or chamfer.

 Part Assembly